About

 Who might be left out when GenAI tools enter the classroom and how do we make sure no learner is?

-I’m Victoria Hedlund, often called Bias Girl for my work uncovering hidden biases in generative AI.
+I’m Victoria Hedlund, aka ‘The AI Bias Girl‘ for my focus on biases in generative AI, and named by LinkedIn as a Top 12 AI Voice to follow in Europe.
 I founded GenEd Labs.ai to help educators use GenAI ethically, inclusively, and with clear pedagogical intent.

 My journey blends science and creativity: a Physics degree from Warwick, fine-art study, climate-dynamics research at Oxford, and a PhD in progress on generative art and physics education.
 I began as a physics teacher, moved into teacher-education, and branched into supporting diverse settings across education in the UK.

 I write, speak, and advise widely.
-I am the author of 100 Quick GenAI Prompts for Teachers and Educators, member of the AIEOU network, regular contributor to AI-in-education conferences, and author of the chapter on bias in The AI Classroom: Teaching & Learning in the Artificial Intelligence Revolution (Thirdbox, 2025).
+I am the editor of AI Bias in Education, author of 100 Quick GenAI Prompts for Teachers and Educators, member of Oxford University’s AIEOU network, regular contributor to AI-in-education conferences, and author of the chapter on bias in The Educators AI Guide 2026.

 Quick Facts